Nomination Deadline:Open Nomination Period: January - 30 June 2022 - 11:50 PM EDT

 The candidate will have made an outstanding, innovative contribution or contributions to microarchitecture, use of novel microarchitectural techniques or compiler/architecture interfacing.
 It is hoped, but not required, that the winner will have also contributed to the computer microarchitecture community through teaching, mentoring, or community service.
 This award will consist of a certificate and a $2,000 honorarium.

-The winner will be announced and invited to present a paper and/or presentation at the ACM/IEEE International Symposium on Microarchitecture normally held in December.
+The winner will be announced and invited to present a paper and/or presentation at the ACM/IEEE International Symposium on Microarchitecture.
 The Rau award will be presented annually and honored to a single recipient.

 Gurindar Sohi, Univ. of Wisconsin-Madison